o-lim/generate-ninja/tools/gn/docs/reference.md

 ### **QtCreator Flags**

 ```
+  --all-toolchains
+      Generates a QtCreator project that contains files and dependencies
+      for all toolchains.
+If unset, only files and dependencies for the
+      default toolchain will be used.

   --root-target=<target_name>
       Name of the root target for which the QtCreator project will be
       generated to contain files of it and its dependencies.
 If unset,